FelixOnline/v2/content/articles/2011-10-20-largest-ever-graduation.md

  - /news/1554/largest-ever-graduation
 imported: true
 comments:
+ - value: >
- - Sad to hear Jane Saffell was made redundant from Life Sciences despite winning a Rectors medal  A sad loss to the Department
+     Sad to hear Jane Saffell was made redundant from Life Sciences despite winning a Rector's medal.
+A sad loss to the Department.

 # Article Taxonomies
 categories: